iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 #### Briefcases

-[Briefcases](./glossary#briefcase) are the local copies of iModel that users can acquire to work with the iModel.
-A Connector will download a briefcase locally using the ConnectorRunner and change their copy of iModel.
-Once all the work is done, the results are then pushed into the iModel.
+A [Briefcase](./glossary#briefcase) is a local copy of an iModel hosted on the [iModelHub](./glossary#imodelhub).
+A Connector will download a briefcase using the ConnectorRunner and will write changes to the briefcase.
+Once all the work is done, the results are then pushed back into the iModel.
 Please see the section on [Execution sequence](#execution-sequence) on the different steps involved.

 #### Element